soraiathegirleffect/Born2BeRootGUIDE42lisboa/README.md

         (Enter for the rest)

-6 - chage root

-        Same as before
+6 - chage root  with Same steps as before

 7 - type sudo reboot